Mount Holyoke College

 CAREER DEVELOPMENT

-At Mount Holyoke, preparing for life after college begins the moment you arrive on campus.
-From day one, you’ll find career development woven into your experience, with guidance that grows alongside you.
+At Mount Holyoke, preparing for life after college begins the moment students arrive on campus.
+From day one, students can find career development woven into their experience, with guidance that grows alongside them.

-In your first year, you can ease into the process with things like a self-paced course, interactive workshops, and programs designed to help you start exploring your interests and building career confidence.
-Sophomore year brings even more opportunities to deepen that exploration, especially during the Sophomore Institute, a conference-style event where you’ll sharpen your communication skills and connect with alums.
+In their first year, students can ease into the process with things like a self-paced course, interactive workshops and programs designed to help them start exploring their interests and building career confidence.
+Sophomore year brings even more opportunities to deepen that exploration, especially during the Sophomore Institute, a conference-style event where students sharpen their communication skills and connect with alums.

-As a junior, your career journey gets even more hands-on.
-You might take part in industry treks to nearby cities, find mentorship opportunities, or gain real-world experience that helps shape your post-graduation goals.
-Then, as a senior, you’ll launch into your final year with a dedicated kickoff event that lays out key timelines, resources, and next steps, making sure you feel supported and ready for what comes next.
+As a junior, the career journey gets even more hands-on.
+Students can take part in industry treks to nearby cities, find mentorship opportunities, or gain real-world experience that helps shape their post-graduation goals.
+Then, as a senior, Mount Holyoke College students launch into their final year with a dedicated kickoff event that lays out key timelines, resources and next steps, supporting students for what comes next.

 Admission